ComputePods interface format

 $ref: "#/$defs/<nameOfJsonType>"

-To help express the overall semantic meaning of the jsonSchemaDefs
+To help express the overall semantic meaning of the jsonSchemaDefs we

-type to the "valid" schema.
-This dictionary
+add a dictionary type to the "valid" schema.
+This dictionary type must

-have an associated items
+have an associated items key.
+This dictionary type is then transformed

 into valid JSON schema as suggested by the StackOverflow Dictionary-like